 An ESC is powered directly from a LiPo battery, and the motor speed is controlled by a signal from the flight controller.

-The motors are connected to the ESC through three wires.
-The order in which you connect the motor wires to the ESC does not matter.
-Swapping any two of the three wires will simply reverse the motor direction.
-You can also reverse motor rotation in the ESC settings, saving you from soldering.
-I have a step-by-step guide on how to do that: https://oscarliang.com/change-motor-spin-direction-quadcopter/.
+The motors are connected to the ESC through 3 wires.
+Swapping any 2 of the 3 wires will simply reverse the motor direction.
+You can also reverse motor rotation in the ESC settings, that’s why the order in which you connect the motor wires to the ESC doesn’t really matter.
+I have a step-by-step guide on how to reverse motor direction here: https://oscarliang.com/change-motor-spin-direction-quadcopter/.

 Often, you will see a large number of capacitors on an ESC board.
 These are for noise filtering generated by the motors and FETs.
 However, regardless of the amount of filtration available on the ESC, you should always solder an additional capacitor to the power pads of your ESC.
-This will reduce the chance of getting a noisy FPV feed and improve flight performance.
-Take a look at this tutorial, where I explain why and which capacitors you should use: https://oscarliang.com/capacitors-mini-quad/.
+This will reduce the noise in your power system, improving FPV feed and flight performance.
+I explain why and which capacitors you should use in this guide: https://oscarliang.com/capacitors-mini-quad/.

 ESC Anatomy